alexandrosmak/Numerical-Methods/README.md

 - 👋 Hi, I’m @alexandrosmak
-- 👀 I’m interested in computational & dynamical modelling as well as statistical alaysis
+- 👀 I’m interested in numerical & dynamical modelling as well as statistical alaysis
 - 📫 You can reach me at a.makrypidis21@imperial.ac.uk

 <!---